gagan-kotian/gradle-github-actions-examples/gradle-github-actions-example/README.md

 ## Overview

-This project explores the different ways to build Gradle projects using GitHub actions.fttttttttttttttttt
+This project explores the different ways to build Gradle projects using GitHub actions.fttttttttttttttt

 1. No caching
 2. Using the *setup-java* Gradle caching mechanism